clocklimited/ManagementDashboard/README.md

 The application type is `Web application`.
 Set the name, and then set the `Authorised JavaScript origins` field to the address and port of the server, eg `http://localhost.clockhosting.com:9001`.

-Set the `Authorised redirect URIs` field to the same ad the `origins` field, but append `/auth/google/callback`.
+Set the `Authorised redirect URIs` field to the same as the `origins` field, but append `/auth/google/callback`.

-Click `Create`, press `OK` (we will download the credentials as a file), then click on the name of the OAuth client you just created.
+Click `Create`, press `OK` (we will download the credentials as a file next), then click on the name of the OAuth client you just created.

 Click `Download JSON` to download the OAuth Client details. **This file can be regenerated but must be kept secure.**